Using Players & Player Settings

 Sometimes your TrilbyTV Player may show a new code, this can happen after an OS update or if you choose to clear the cache and settings on the player device.

-Rather than deleting and adding the new code as a new player, you can swap the code by clicking Swap Player Code.
-Just enter the code shown on your TrilbyTV Player screen and the settings will be copied from the old to the new player.
+Rather than deleting and adding a new player, you can swap the code by clicking Swap Player Code.
+Just enter the code now showing on your TrilbyTV Player screen, and the settings will be copied from the old to the new player.